-[^] excludes the second dividend which was cancelled owing to Covid 19
+^ excludes the second dividend which was cancelled owing to Covid 19 includes the dividend declared in December 2021

-In light of the Coronavirus (Covid 19) pandemic and the social distancing measures in place, shareholders will not be able to attend the AGM in person and are encouraged to vote on any of the matters of business by completing a proxy form appointing the Chairman of the Meeting only to ensure their votes are counted.
-Proxy forms are included with the 2020 Annual Report which has been sent to all shareholders.
+The meeting will proceed as an open meeting, but in light of the ongoing Covid 19 pandemic and with a view to safeguarding the health and safety of the shareholders, employees and other potential attendees, the company is encouraging shareholders who do not wish to attend the AGM in person to vote on any of the matters of business by completing a proxy form appointing the Chairman of the Meeting to ensure their votes are counted.
+Proxy forms are included with the 2021 Annual Report which has been sent to all shareholders.